 Dr. Nisha Sajnani, RDT-BCT, is the Director of the Program in Drama Therapy and the Founder of the Theatre & Health Lab.
 Dr. Sajnani is the Principal Editor of Drama Therapy Review, an international journal for research on how improvisation and performance promote health and wellbeing, and a founding member of the World Alliance of Drama Therapy, the Critical Pedagogy in the Arts Therapies think tank, and the NYU Creative Arts Therapies Consortium.
-She is also on faculty in the Rehabilitation Sciences Ph.D. and Educational Theatre Ed.D and Ph.D. program.
+She is also on faculty in the Rehabilitation Sciences Ph.D., Educational Theatre Ed.D and Ph.D. program, and in the Management Communication Program in NYU Stern.

-Dr. Sajnani's primary research areas of interest include the health benefits of improvisation and performance, therapeutic theatre, scalable drama therapy interventions in schools, and sustainable mental health care in humanitarian contexts.
-She has also published in the areas of culturally responsive pedagogy in the arts therapies, embodied and performance research, trauma-informed care, depression, and global mental health.
+Dr. Sajnani's primary research areas include the role of improvisation in ethical leadership, drama therapy in the treatment of Parkinson's disease, therapeutic theatre, drama therapy and public health, and sustainable mental health care in humanitarian contexts.
+She has also published in the areas of culturally responsive pedagogy in the arts therapies, embodied and performance research, depression, and global mental health.
 She maintains research partnerships with the Harvard Program in Refugee Trauma, the Foundation for the Arts and Trauma, the Creative Arts Therapies Research Unit (University of Melbourne), KenVak (European Arts Therapies Research Consortium), and the Interdisciplinary Research-Based Theatre collective (University of British Columbia).
 She is a research fellow with the Royal Central School of Speech and Drama (UK).
 Read an interview with Dr. Nisha Sajnani about her research here.

 Dr. Sajnani is the co-editor of three books, including Intercultural Dramatherapy (in progress), and Trauma-Informed Drama Therapy: Transforming Clinics, Classrooms, and Communities.
 She has been published inFrontiers in Psychology, The Arts in Psychotherapy, The Journal of the Applied Arts and Health, Canadian Theatre Review, Europe Now, and Canadian Women's Studies and has been featured in the Boston Globe and on NPR.
 She co-produced the documentary film Fostering Democracy Through Theater and curated Assemblage, an online exhibit on the arts and displacement.